Telecominfraproject/oopt-tai/README.md

 implementations in a uniform manner.
 It is based upon and quite common to the Switch Abstraction Interface, or SAI.

+First version introduces the "simple interface" via TAI only.
+With the addition of Module Abstraction Interface (MAI), termed as "enhanced interface" is an optional interface.
+Details of this are in the document section (docs/TAI-MAI.md).

 Components
 -----------